ComposableFi/xcm/How to open Dotsama XCMP HRMP channel.md

 **Details**

-A message will be sent to the relay and pay all fees in the relay native tokens.
+A message will be sent to the relay and pay all fees in the relay native(example, KSM) tokens.

 Ensure the transaction is executed from `Native` (Parachain itself) `originType`

-Ensure the function `DepositAsset` will deposit to the relevant Parachain identifier (spending chain)
+Ensure the function `DepositAsset` will deposit to the relevant Parachain identifier (spending chain).
+Specifically `0, X1(Parachain(2087))`.

 Ensure `requireWeightAtMost` is safely larger (e.g. 2-3x) than the weight of the transact.

-`Developer -> Runtime Calls -> TransactionPaymentCallApi -> queryCallInfo -> weight`
+`Developer -> [Runtime Calls](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.ibp.network%2Fkusama#/runtime) -> TransactionPaymentCallApi -> queryCallInfo -> weight`
 but strictly (and if possible safely) less than `requireWeightAtMost`.

 `requireWeightAtMost` should be equivalent or less than in `BuyExecution` (you can compare it to the `queryCallInfo.partialFee` of the call and make `BuyExecution` 10x+ larger than this).
 In case of failure to do so, XCM will fail with `TooExpensive`

 Do not set `requireWeightAtMost` too big as you will get `dmpQueue.OverweightEnqueued`. `requireWeightAtMost` has some similar semantics to `requireWeightMinimum`.
 It is not clear if the message will be retried automatically.
 For a sanity check navigate to `configuration -> activeConfig -> umpMaxIndividualWeight` and see if it is way higher than the weight of our transact.

+`NOTE: above details apply to other requests too`.

 For additional safety consider scheduling the transact messages instead of executing immediately.